 Sample Recommendation Letters for a Promotion

-I would like to recommend Lucy Crumb for the position of Marketing Manager at CDE Company.
+I would like to recommend Lucy Crumb for the position of Marketing Manager at Acme Marketing.
 Lucy has worked in the Marketing department for three years, and when I came on board last year, I immediately recognized her as the person to ask when I had a question.
 She is a natural leader, and her organizational skills are exceptional.

 Lucy’s ability to plan a strategy, and make sure that it’s implemented accurately and quickly have contributed immensely to the recent successes in our department.
 In fact, she was the team leader on two of our most recent, successful projects.